 “…a mix of crystallised calpol and crushed Wotsits which are then snorted.”

 But what could cause geese to attack and kill a human?

-It’s not the first time the geese have created headaches in the city centre and later this week council officials will meet to assess the damage the wildlife is having upon the reputation of the city.
-A few months ago the hoodies of the canals, as they’ve been referred to, were responsible for over turning a barge being used by a family from London after they’d tried to feed the geese budget bread instead of pricier options like Warburton’s.
+It’s not the first time the geese have created headaches in the city centre.
+Later this week council officials will meet to assess the damage the wildlife is having upon the reputation of the city.
+A few months ago, the hoodies of the canals, as they’re referred to, were responsible for overturning a barge after a family from London tried to feed geese budget bread instead of Warburton’s.

-Eighteen year-old Amelia Shatt, who lives in the city centre, told her story: “I was walking down the canal to Dukes ’92 and the geese became aggressive and started to follow me along the tow path.
-Pretty soon there were twenty geese chasing me, trying to peck me and hissing.
+Eighteen-year-old Amelia Shatt, who lives in the city centre, told her story: “I was walking down the canal to Dukes ’92 and the geese became aggressive and followed me along the tow path.
+Soon there were twenty geese chasing me, trying to peck me and hissing.
 It was like a scene from that Alfred Hitchcock film Psycho.”